hartmantis/mac-app-store-chef/README.md

 ***default***

-A list of apps to install is empty by default and can be overridden with an array of app names.

     default['mac_app_store']['apps'] = nil

+A set of apps to install is empty by default and can be overridden with a hash of app names (as displayed in the App Store) and app IDs (as displayed in the output of `pkgutil --pkgs`.

+    default['mac_app_store']['apps']['Tweetbot for Twitter'] = 'com.tapbots.TweetbotMac'

 Resources
 =========